jdyen/buds/data/README.md

-### Data files supporting Vesk & Yen (submitted) Plant resprouting: How many sprouts and how deep?
+### Data files supporting Vesk & Yen (submitted) How many sprouts and how deep?
+Flexible modelling of multi-species experimental disturbances.

 #### Overview